 There are four stages in the repair of a broken bone and you need to avail your body at each of these stages to effectively heal it:

-- the formation of a hematoma at the break,
+- A formation of a hematoma at the break,

 The below image has been taken from RehabMyPatient and it clearly displays the 5 Metatarsals of the foot and the 5th one is highlighted in red.

-Below are 15 Most Effective Tips that will help you with quick healing of 5th Metatarsal Fracture (connected to the tiny toe) on the Foot that does not need surgery (external fixation) and the healing period is 8-12 weeks:
+Below are the 15 Most Effective Tips that will help you with the quick healing of 5th Metatarsal Fracture.
+The healing period varies from 8 to 12 weeks based on the person and the current health condition.

-- The next 2-3 months, use the food delivery service GrubHub or Ubereats but order healthy, see #7 below
+- The next 2 to 3 months, use the food delivery service GrubHub or Ubereats but order healthy, see #7 below

-- Take the help of your friend to set up the most basic things that you need on a daily basis closer to you like Toiletries, TV setup, books to read, etc.
+- Take the help of your friend to set up the most basic things that you need on a daily basis closer to you like Toiletries, TV setup, books to read, laptop, snacks, etc.

-- Take help to place an order and install a Shower stool like below that you would need to make sure you sit and take a shower
+- Place an order and install a shower stool (as shown below) that you would need to sit on and take a shower

 - I – Keep applying an Ice pack on the injured area for 20 mins every hour (for 24-48 hours)